1993 Holiday Bowl

 The 1993 Holiday Bowl was a college football bowl game played December 30, 1993, in San Diego, California.
 It was part of the 1993 NCAA Division I-A football season.
-It featured the tenth ranked Ohio State Buckeyes, and the unranked BYU Cougars.
+It featured the tenth ranked Big Ten co-champion Ohio State Buckeyes, and the unranked BYU Cougars.
 It was famous for coach John Cooper's famous bowl win guarantee, which he came through on.